paulgazz/kmax/README.md

     # from, e.g., the top-level directory of the linux-4.19.50 source code
     cd linux-source/
-    kmaxdriver.py -B -g $(make CC=cc ARCH=x86 -f /path/to/kmax/scripts/makefile_override alldirs) | tee unit_pc
+    make defconfig # setup the build and config system kmaxdriver.py -B -g $(make CC=cc ARCH=x86 -f /path/to/kmax/scripts/makefile_override alldirs) | tee unit_pc

 The `-B` options means treat configuraion options as Boolean (as opposed to tristate) and `-g` means get the presence conditions in the `unit_pc` [format](docs/unit_pc.md).
 The `makefile_override` file will extract all the top-level source directories, e.g., drivers, kernel, etc, from the Linux build system.
 These are then each processed by Kmax, recursively entering any Kbuild subdirectories.